A robust online presence is great for your personal brand and executive job search, but people make social media mistakes.

 I’ve found over and over again in conversations with executive job seekers – and others who should know better – that they mindlessly provide sensitive personal information on their social networks, without hesitation.

-For instance, when you sign up for many social media accounts, you’re asked for your date of birth.
+For instance, when you sign up for some social media accounts, you’re asked for your date of birth.

 Without a second thought, many of us go ahead and fill in the information.